seveagjan/toposnow/README.md

 # toposnow

 The toposnow project investigates the topographic control on summer snow cover (SSC) in the Dry Andes with Landsat-9 and SRTM elevation data.
 It follows the central research question on the relationship between SSC distribution and terrain parameters in arid high mountain areas.
-The Cordón del Plata mountain range is such a mountain range that is characterized by an arid climate and a spatially fragmented continous snow cover, and will serve as a test site for this project.
+The Cordón del Plata in the Central Andes is such a mountain range that is characterized by an arid climate and a spatially fragmented continous snow cover, and will serve as a test site for this project.
 But why is knowledge about the spatial distribution of snow cover so important?

 ## Introduction